 What is a Marketing Campaign?

-Marketing campaigns will often be crafted with different goals in mind, such as building brand awareness and a brand image, introducing a new product to the market, increasing sales of a product or service, or reducing the impact of negative news.
-How you define a marketing campaign's goal will usually determine the strategy you need to execute the campaign effectively, and what media channels you'll need to get the campaign in front of your audience's eyes.
+Marketing campaigns are crafted with different goals in mind, such as building brand awareness and a brand image, introducing a new product to the market, increasing sales of a product or service, or reducing the impact of negative news.

 Planning Your Marketing Campaign

-What is the main goal of your marketing campaign?
+What is the main goal?

 If you’re having trouble defining your campaign's purpose, start broad.
 Take a look at the marketing goals below and see which ones make sense for your own brand.
 Which one is most aligned with your own?
-This is hardly a definitive list, but it gives you an idea of some general business goals that a successful marketing campaign could help reach.
+This is hardly a definitive list, but it gives you an idea of some general business goals that a successful marketing campaign could help you achieve.

 - Promote a new product or service